 Cilantro is the leaves of the Coriandrum Sativum plant and one of the variations of the Apiaceae family.
 It is mainly used in a lot of Middle Eastern, Mexican, Indian, and Asian dishes.(1)

 Cilantro has a peppery, tangy, and slightly citrusy flavor.
 The whole cilantro plant is edible, but people prefer using the leaves in many cuisines.
-Cilantro can be used as a top dressing.
+Various kinds of cilantro can be used as a top dressing.
 Pulsing them in a food processor to make the sauce is also a good idea.

-If you have more than enough to use, you can refrigerate, freeze or make salted cilantro to extend its shelf life.
+If you have more than enough to use, you can extend your fresh cilantro’s shelf life in many ways: refrigerate, freeze or make salted cilantro.
 Do not forget to prepare it properly before storing it.

 Let’s make this delicious homemade cilantro pesto for your meal.
 Watch this video below: